cookiejar/cookietemple/README.rst

 * Python (command-line) package
 * Simple website based on Flask
 * Complex website with database support, translations and more based on Flask
+* C++ library or standalone tool based on CMake with support for many more build systems
-* Java command-line tool using Picocli
+* Native Java command-line tool using Picocli and GraalVM
-* Kotlin command-line tool using Picocli
+* Native Kotlin command-line tool using Picocli and GraalVM
-* Java GUI Tool based on JavaFX
+* Native Java GUI tool based on JavaFX and GraalVM
-* Kotlin GUI Tool based on JavaFX
+* Native Kotlin GUI tool based on JavaFX and GraalVM
 * Latex (BSc/MSc/dissertation/...) thesis

 Contributing
 ------------

 COOKIETEMPLE is a huge open-source effort and highly welcomes all contributions!
+Join our `Discord Channel <https://discord.gg/PYF8NUk>`_.
 Please read :ref:`contributing`  to find out how you can contribute.

 Authors